dalyIsaac/Whim/docs/docs/customize/yaml.md

 ### Custom Routing Behavior

 You can also define custom routing behavior by specifying a list of routing entries.
-Each routing entry has a `router_type`, `value`, and `workspace`.
+Each routing entry has a `router_type`, `value`, and `workspace_name`.

 The available router types are: